#2 in Australia for education and educational research*

 Fee information

-The 'Estimated tuition fee' is provided as a guide only based on a typical enrolment of students completing the first year of this course.
-The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of prior learning.
+The available fee places for this course are detailed above.
+Not all courses at Deakin have Commonwealth supported places available.
+The 'Estimated tuition fee' is provided as a guide only and represents the typical first-year tuition fees for students enrolled in this course.
+The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of prior learning you have.

 One year full-time study load is typically represented by eight credit points of study.
 Each unit you enrol in has a credit point value.
 The 'Estimated tuition fee' is calculated by adding together eight credit points of a typical combination of units for your course.